-6.313 High Frequency Circuits and Electronics II S2 L2T3
+6.313 High Frequency Circuits and Electronics II

-The material extends 6.303 High Frequency Circuits and Electronics I into further areas of high frequency and microwave circuits and electronics: Plane wave propagation and application to terrestrati communications.
-Waveguide theory and aperture antennas.
+The material extends 6.303 High Frequency Circuits and Electronics I into further areas of high frequency and microwave circuits and electronics: Plane wave propagation and application to terrestnal communications.
+Waveguide theory and optical fibre.
 Parametric amplifiers.
-Microwave sources, with emphasis on Gunn and impatt diodes.
+Microwave sources, with emphasis on Guinn and impatt diodes.

-6.322 Electronics IV S1 or S2 L2T3
+6.322 Electronics IV